 Ford Mustang GT and Mach 1 performance

-We’re blending these V-8 Mustangs together though we’ve yet to drive the Mach 1.
-It’s a sort of greatest-hits handling package for the V-8 Mustang, and it all begins with the same 5.0-liter V-8.
+We’re blending these Mustangs together as they both feature the 5.0-liter V-8.
 In the GT, the engine bellows out 460 hp and 420 lb-ft of torque, shoving the car through the 60-mph traps in under 4.0 seconds with the sometimes overly shift-happy 10-speed automatic.
 The 6-speed manual has rev-matching and fluid throws, but it’s a half-second slower to 60 mph.

 It’s the power we love, but we’d spend more for the handling we crave.
 The base GT setup bounds over bumps and gets too loose in corners.
 With the available Performance Package, it’s tightened up for better handling and gets adaptive dampers to smooth over the ride so it’s tolerable on public roads.
 This Mustang steers and rides well enough to be a daily driver, but ultimately, there are two other Mustangs with better track credentials.

-If you can hold out for a limited-edition Mustang Mach 1, who are we to stop you?
-It tacks on the extra 20 hp from the former Bullitt and gets the former GT350’s 6-speed manual and oil cooler, along with stiffer springs, adaptive dampers, and Michelin Pilot Sport 4 tires.
+The limited-edition Mustang Mach 1 is one of them.
+It tacks on the extra 20 hp from the former Bullitt, but the truly transformative parts have less to do with power and more to do with balance and handling.
+There are stiffer springs, adaptive dampers, and Michelin Pilot Sport 4 tires.
 A handling package pairs aero add-ons with even stiffer suspension pieces and Michelin Pilot Cup 2 tires.
-We’ll have more on this as soon as we drive one.

 Ford Shelby GT500 Mustang